Photographer Rich Klein has spent his life in many cities and towns across beautiful New York State.

 Klein is also the winner of two art festival awards in New Jersey.
 In September 2021, he took first place in photography at the Roselle Park NJ Art Festival and second place in photography at the Edgewater Art and Music Festival.

-Klein is also the editor of his own digital newspaper at www.sullivantimes.com and www.facebook.com/sullivancatskillstimes, which has 5900 followers as of November 2021.
+Klein was also the editor of his own digital newspaper from 2018 through 2022 at www.sullivantimes.com and www.facebook.com/sullivancatskillstimes, which grew to 6,000 followers.

-He can also be found on Facebook under Rich Klein New York Photography, The Catskills of Sullivan County and Masssapequa: A Pictorial History Through The Eyes of Baby Boomers.
+He can also be found on Facebook under Rich Klein Photography, The Catskills of Sullivan County and Masssapequa: A Pictorial History Through The Eyes of Baby Boomers.

-To contact Rich Klein for commercial or personal photography work, please email richkleinny@gmail.com or richkleinnj@gmail.com
+To contact Rich Klein for commercial or personal photography work, please email him at rich@richkleinphotography.com or richkleinNY@gmail.com.